-As noted above, the agencies informally consulted with the U.S. Fish and Wildlife Service pursuant to Section 7 of the ESA and the U.S. Fish and Wildlife Service concurred with their determination that the ATMP "may affect but is not likely to adversely affect" any federally listed species or their critical habitat.
+As noted above, the agencies found that the ATMP would have no effect on seven federally listed threatened or endangered species and the U.S. Fish and Wildlife Service concurred with their determination that the ATMP may affect but was not likely to adversely affect the California condor and the Mexican spotted owl.
 See Appendix E. In addition to concerns about threatened or endangered species, commenters expressed concerns regarding the impacts of commercial air tours on the Park's wildlife.
 The operating parameters included in the ATMP were developed in consideration of Park management objectives including protection of wildlife.
-The ATMP implements a minimum altitude for all authorized commercial air tours depending on location over the Park or outside the Park but within 1⁄2 mile of its boundary.
-Though the minimum altitude is largely in place to protect bird species that can be found at higher altitudes or may be nesting, these altitude restrictions also reduce noise impacts of commercial air tours on other species as well.
-The NPS interdisciplinary team found that given the limited number of flights per year (309) authorized by the ATMP, the limited duration of any potential noise exposure, the route structure in place, the low sound levels associated with authorized air tours and the protections included in the ATMP, commercial air tours are not likely to adversely impact wildlife, and that further monitoring in addition to that already provided in the ATMP was not necessary.
+The ATMP implements required routes and altitudes for all authorized commercial air tours that maintain a minimum altitude of 2,600 ft.
+AGL referencing the topographic high point within 1⁄2 mile of the flight path for the entirety of all commercial air tour routes authorized by the ATMP over the Park or outside the Park but within 1⁄2 mile of its boundary.
+Though the minimum altitude is largely in place to protect bird species that can be found at higher altitudes or may be nesting, these altitude restrictions also reduce noise impacts on other species.
+The NPS found that given the limited number of flights per year (73) authorized by the ATMP, the limited duration of any potential noise exposure, the route structure in place, the low sound levels associated with authorized air tours and the protections included in the ATMP, there will be limited adverse impacts to wildlife.
+Further monitoring in addition to that already provided in the ATMP is not necessary.
 The ATMP also provides for adaptive management measures to be taken which could be used to address unanticipated effects to wildlife.
 The ATMP's adaptive management provision is addressed above.

-• Wilderness
+Wilderness